Personal and Family Life

 Hawkeye Community College

 Remembering the training and education he received from Ford, in 1965 Harold Brock was one of four community leaders who lobbied the Iowa legislature to establish Hawkeye Institute of Technology.
 He was instrumental in building the campus south of Waterloo and later expanding its focus to become Hawkeye Community College.
-He was involved with the school for 45 years, serving as a member of the Board of Trustees and the Hawkeye Foundation, many of those years as Board Chairman.
+He was involved with the school for 45 years, serving as a member of the Hawkeye Foundation and the Hawkeye Board of Trustees.
+Brock served on Hawkeye's founding board as Chairman from 1966–1980 and was re-elected in 1998–2007, serving again as Chairman in 2000.
 In 2009, Hawkeye named the Brock Student Center after Harold for his dedication to the College and its students.

 Mr. Brock was a founding board member of Junior Achievement in Waterloo, and also was on the board of the Grout Museum, Cedar Valley Hospice and other community organizations.
 Harold served on numerous state and national committees and advisory boards, including Iowa Work Force Development.